huggingface/hub-docs/docs/hub/dduf.md

 The DDUF format is also designed to be language-agnostic.
 While we currently provide tooling for the Python ecosystem, there's nothing stopping similar tools from being developed in JavaScript, Rust, C++, and other languages.
 Like GGUF or safetensors, DDUF is built to be parsable from a remote location without downloading the entire file, which will enable advanced support on the Hugging Face Hub.

-## Key Features
+Its key features include the following.

 1. **Single file** packaging.
 2. Based on **ZIP file format** to leverage existing tooling.
 3. No compression, ensuring **`mmap` compatibility** for fast loading and saving.
 4. **HTTP-friendly**: metadata and file structure can be fetched remotely using HTTP Range requests.
-5. **Flexible**: each model component is stored in its own directory, following the current `diffusers` structure.
+5. **Flexible**: each model component is stored in its own directory, following the current Diffusers structure.
-6. **Safe**: uses `safetensors` as weights saving format and prohibits nested directories to prevent ZIP-bombs.
+6. **Safe**: uses [Safetensors](https://huggingface.co/docs/diffusers/using-diffusers/other-formats#safetensors) as a weight-saving format and prohibits nested directories to prevent ZIP bombs.

 ## Technical specifications